yukizo3tm/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 #### ORDER for nonclustered columnstore

-*Applies to [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)] and [!INCLUDE [ssazuremi](../../includes/ssazuremi-md.md)] with the always-up-to-date update policy*

 The columns specified in the `ORDER` clause for a nonclustered columnstore index must be a subset of the key columns for the index.

 Use the `column_store_order_ordinal` column in [sys.index_columns](../../relational-databases/system-catalog-views/sys-index-columns-transact-sql.md) to determine the order of the columns for a nonclustered columnstore index.
 Columnstore ordering aids with [segment elimination](../../relational-databases/indexes/columnstore-indexes-query-performance.md#segment-elimination), especially with string data.
-For more information, see [Performance tuning with ordered clustered columnstore index](/azure/synapse-analytics/sql-data-warehouse/performance-tuning-ordered-cci) and [Columnstore indexes - Design guidance](../../relational-databases/indexes/columnstore-indexes-design-guidance.md).
+For more information, see [Performance tuning with ordered clustered columnstore indexes](../../relational-databases/indexes/ordered-columnstore-indexes.md) and [Columnstore indexes - Design guidance](../../relational-databases/indexes/columnstore-indexes-design-guidance.md).
 Design and performance considerations in these articles generally apply to both clustered and nonclustered columnstore indexes.

 LOB data types (the (max) length data types) can't be the key of an ordered nonclustered columnstore index.

 When creating an ordered nonclustered columnstore index, use `OPTION(MAXDOP = 1)` for the highest quality sorting, in exchange for a significantly longer duration of the `CREATE INDEX` statement.
 To create the index as fast as possible, don't limit MAXDOP.
 The highest quality of compression and sorting could aid queries on the columnstore index.

+For ordered columnstore index availability, see [Ordered column index availability](../../relational-databases/indexes/columnstore-indexes-overview.md#ordered-columnstore-index-availability).

 #### WITH options